-At present, Women’s Fund Asia is governed by a Regional Board, 90 per cent of which are women.
-The Board currently consists of eight members representing diverse fields including the corporate and development sector, film making, and human rights and women’s rights activism.
+At present, Women’s Fund Asia is governed by a Regional Board, 90 percent of whom are women.
+The Board includes members representing diverse fields including the corporate, development, human rights, and women’s rights activism.
 As we transition into Women’s Fund Asia, we are working towards ensuring a wider regional representation.

 Honey Tan obtained her LLM from the University of Warwick, and is a member the Honourable Society of the Middle Temple.
 She practices in the area of high conflict matrimonial law.
 Honey also engages in public interest litigation, mainly in the areas of equality and non-discrimination.
 She is recognised as an expert on the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 Honey regularly conducts workshops for judges, lawyers, and human rights defenders for UN Women on law, equality, and non-discrimination.

 Linda To - Member, Hong Kong

 Linda is the Founding member, former Executive Director and current Advisor of HER Fund, a unique women’s fund in Hong Kong mobilizing resources, building capacities and giving grants to promote women’s human rights, especially for the marginalized and grassroots sector.
 She has over 30 years of work experience in advancing rights for women and girls with diverse background; and has a wide range of network contact with women’s rights organizations and human rights’ ngos/ingos in East Asian region and in Mainland China.
 She has the expertise on organizational management and development, resource mobilization especially on local fundraising and communication, and collaborative work with private /corporate sector.